· All applicants must be physically able to perform the work of the trade.

 2. Where an Appeals Committee exists under an established referral procedure and it is of this type, this Committee shall be used for this purpose.

-3. Management and Labor shall mutually agree to and select or remove the public member of this Committee.
+3. Management and Labor shall mutually agree to and select or remove public members of this Committee.

-4. The authority of the Appeals Committee shall be limited to the rendering of decision only on cases involving alleged unjust treatment of applicants for the apprenticeship program in the matter of selection.
+4. The authority of the Appeals Committee shall be limited to the rendering of decisions only on cases involving alleged unjust treatment of applicants for the apprenticeship program in the matter of selection.

 5. Any appeal must be filed in writing and signed by the applicant within fifteen (15) days of the date of notification of the applicant as to the decision of the Joint Apprenticeship Committee regarding the application.